Immer in Bewegung

 Immer in Bewegung (English: Constantly Moving) is the fourth studio album by German band Revolverheld.
 Released by Sony BMG on 20 September 2013 in German-speaking Europe, it peaked at number nine on the German Albums Chart and was eventually certified triple gold by the Bundesverband Musikindustrie (BVMI), becoming their biggest-selling album yet.
 Immer in Bewegung also reached number three on the Austrian Albums Chart and produced three top ten singles.

 Track listing

-All song written by Johannes Strate, Niels Grötsch, Kristoffer Hünecke, and Jakob Sinn.
+All songs written by Johannes Strate, Niels Grötsch, Kristoffer Hünecke, and Jakob Sinn.